PicnicSupermarket/error-prone-support/error-prone-contrib/README.md

   functionality.
 - A subset of the refactor operations provided by the Eclipse-specific [AutoRefactor][autorefactor] plugin.
-- A check which replaces fully qualified types with simple types in contexts where this does not introduce ambiguity.
+- A check that replaces fully qualified types with simple types in contexts where this does not introduce ambiguity.
 Should consider both actual Java code and Javadoc `@link` references.
-- A check which simplifies array expressions.
+- A check that simplifies array expressions.
 It would replace empty array expressions of the form `new int[] {}` with `new int[0]`.
 Statements of the form `byte[] arr = new byte[] {'c'};` would be shortened to `byte[] arr = {'c'};`.
-- A check which replaces expressions of the form `String.format("some prefix %s", arg)` with `"some prefix " + arg`, and similar for simple suffixes.
+- A check that replaces expressions of the form `String.format("some prefix %s", arg)` with `"some prefix " + arg`, and similar for simple suffixes.
 Can perhaps be generalized further, though it's unclear how far.
 (Well, a `String.format` call without arguments can certainly be simplified, too.)
-- A check which replaces single-character strings with `char`s where possible.
+- A check that replaces single-character strings with `char`s where possible.
   For example as argument to `StringBuilder.append` and in string concatenations.
-- A check which adds or removes the first `Locale` argument to `String.format` and similar calls as necessary.
+- A check that adds or removes the first `Locale` argument to `String.format` and similar calls as necessary.
 (For example, a format string containing only `%s` placeholders is locale-insensitive unless any of the arguments is a `Formattable`, while `%f` placeholders _are_ locale-sensitive.)
-- A check which replaces `String.replaceAll` with `String.replace` if the first argument is certainly not a regular expression.
+- A check that replaces `String.replaceAll` with `String.replace` if the first argument is certainly not a regular expression.
 And if both arguments are single-character strings then the `(char, char)` overload can be invoked instead.
-- A check which flags (and ideally, replaces) `try-finally` constructs with equivalent `try-with-resources` constructs.
+- A check that flags (and ideally, replaces) `try-finally` constructs with equivalent `try-with-resources` constructs.
-- A check which drops exceptions declared in `throws` clauses if they are (a) not actually thrown and (b) the associated method cannot be overridden.
+- A check that drops exceptions declared in `throws` clauses if they are (a) not actually thrown and (b) the associated method cannot be overridden.
-- A check which tries to statically import certain methods whenever used, if possible.
+- A check that tries to statically import certain methods whenever used, if possible.
 The set of targeted methods should be configurable, but may default to e.g. `java.util.Function.identity()`, the static methods exposed by `java.util.stream.Collectors` and the various Guava collector factory methods.
-- A check which replaces `new Random().someMethod()` calls with `ThreadLocalRandom.current().someMethod()` calls, to avoid unnecessary synchronization.
+- A check that replaces `new Random().someMethod()` calls with `ThreadLocalRandom.current().someMethod()` calls, to avoid unnecessary synchronization.
-- A check which drops `this.` from `this.someMethod()` calls and which optionally does the same for fields, if no ambiguity arises.
+- A check that drops `this.` from `this.someMethod()` calls and which optionally does the same for fields, if no ambiguity arises.
-- A check which replaces `Integer.valueOf` calls with `Integer.parseInt` or vice versa in order to prevent auto (un)boxing, and likewise for other number types.
+- A check that replaces `Integer.valueOf` calls with `Integer.parseInt` or vice versa in order to prevent auto (un)boxing, and likewise for other number types.
-- A check which flags nullable collections.
+- A check that flags nullable collections.
-- A check which flags `AutoCloseable` resources not managed by a `try-with-resources` construct.
+- A check that flags `AutoCloseable` resources not managed by a `try-with-resources` construct.
 Certain subtypes, such as jOOQ's `DSLContext` should be excluded.
-- A check which flags `java.time` methods which implicitly consult the system clock, suggesting that a passed-in `Clock` is used instead.
+- A check that flags `java.time` methods which implicitly consult the system clock, suggesting that a passed-in `Clock` is used instead.
-- A check which flags public methods on public classes which reference non-public types.
+- A check that flags public methods on public classes which reference non-public types.
 This can cause `IllegalAccessError`s and `BootstrapMethodError`s at runtime.
-- A check which swaps the LHS and RHS in expressions of the form `nonConstant.equals(someNonNullConstant)`.
+- A check that swaps the LHS and RHS in expressions of the form `nonConstant.equals(someNonNullConstant)`.
-- A check which annotates methods which only throw an exception with `@Deprecated` or ` @DoNotCall`.
+- A check that annotates methods which only throw an exception with `@Deprecated` or ` @DoNotCall`.
-- A check which flags imports from other test classes.
+- A check that flags imports from other test classes.
-- A Guava-specific check which replaces `Joiner.join` calls with `String.join` calls in those cases where the latter is a proper substitute for the former.
+- A Guava-specific check that replaces `Joiner.join` calls with `String.join` calls in those cases where the latter is a proper substitute for the former.
-- A Guava-specific check which flags `{Immutable,}Multimap` type usages where `{Immutable,}{List,Set}Multimap` would be more appropriate.
+- A Guava-specific check that flags `{Immutable,}Multimap` type usages where `{Immutable,}{List,Set}Multimap` would be more appropriate.
-- A Guava-specific check which rewrites
+- A Guava-specific check that rewrites
   `if (conditional) { throw new IllegalArgumentException(); }` and variants to an equivalent `checkArgument` statement.
 Idem for other exception types.
-- A Guava-specific check which replaces simple anonymous `CacheLoader` subclass declarations with `CacheLoader.from(someLambda)`.
+- A Guava-specific check that replaces simple anonymous `CacheLoader` subclass declarations with `CacheLoader.from(someLambda)`.
-- A Spring-specific check which enforces that methods with the `@Scheduled` annotation are also annotated with New Relic's `@Trace` annotation.
+- A Spring-specific check that enforces that methods with the `@Scheduled` annotation are also annotated with New Relic's `@Trace` annotation.
 Such methods should ideally not also represent Spring MVC endpoints.
-- A Spring-specific check which enforces that `@RequestMapping` annotations, when applied to a method, explicitly specify one or more target HTTP methods.
+- A Spring-specific check that enforces that `@RequestMapping` annotations, when applied to a method, explicitly specify one or more target HTTP methods.
-- A Spring-specific check which looks for classes in which all `@RequestMapping` annotations (and the various aliases) specify the same `path`/`value` property and then moves that path to the class level.
+- A Spring-specific check that looks for classes in which all `@RequestMapping` annotations (and the various aliases) specify the same `path`/`value` property and then moves that path to the class level.
-- A Spring-specific check which flags `@Value("some.property")` annotations, as these almost certainly should be `@Value("${some.property}")`.
+- A Spring-specific check that flags `@Value("some.property")` annotations, as these almost certainly should be `@Value("${some.property}")`.
-- A Spring-specific check which drops the `required` attribute from `@RequestParam` annotations when the `defaultValue` attribute is also specified.
+- A Spring-specific check that drops the `required` attribute from `@RequestParam` annotations when the `defaultValue` attribute is also specified.
-- A Spring-specific check which rewrites a class which uses field injection to one which uses constructor injection.
+- A Spring-specific check that rewrites a class which uses field injection to one which uses constructor injection.
 This check wouldn't be strictly behavior preserving, but could be used for a one-off code base migration.
-- A Spring-specific check which disallows field injection, except in `AbstractTestNGSpringContextTests` subclasses.
+- A Spring-specific check that disallows field injection, except in `AbstractTestNGSpringContextTests` subclasses.
 (One known edge case: self-injections so that a bean can call itself through an implicit proxy.)
-- A Spring-specific check which verifies that public methods on all classes whose name matches a certain pattern, e.g. `.*Service`, are annotated `@Secured`.
+- A Spring-specific check that verifies that public methods on all classes whose name matches a certain pattern, e.g. `.*Service`, are annotated `@Secured`.
-- A Spring-specific check which verifies that annotations such as `@RequestParam` are only present in `@RestController` classes.
+- A Spring-specific check that verifies that annotations such as `@RequestParam` are only present in `@RestController` classes.
-- A Spring-specific check which disallows `@ResponseStatus` on MVC endpoint methods, as this prevents communication of error status codes.
+- A Spring-specific check that disallows `@ResponseStatus` on MVC endpoint methods, as this prevents communication of error status codes.
-- A Hibernate Validator-specific check which looks for `@UnwrapValidatedValue` usages and migrates the associated constraint annotations to the generic type argument to which they (are presumed to) apply.
+- A Hibernate Validator-specific check that looks for `@UnwrapValidatedValue` usages and migrates the associated constraint annotations to the generic type argument to which they (are presumed to) apply.
-- A TestNG-specific check which drops method-level `@Test` annotations if a matching/more specific annotation is already present at the class level.
+- A TestNG-specific check that drops method-level `@Test` annotations if a matching/more specific annotation is already present at the class level.
-- A TestNG-specific check which enforces that all tests are in a group.
+- A TestNG-specific check that enforces that all tests are in a group.
-- A TestNG-specific check which flags field assignments in `@BeforeMethod`-annotated methods unless the class is annotated `@Test(singleThreaded = true)`.
+- A TestNG-specific check that flags field assignments in `@BeforeMethod`-annotated methods unless the class is annotated `@Test(singleThreaded = true)`.
-- A TestNG-specific check which flags usages of the `expectedExceptions` attribute of the `@Test` annotation, pointing to `assertThrows`.
+- A TestNG-specific check that flags usages of the `expectedExceptions` attribute of the `@Test` annotation, pointing to `assertThrows`.
-- A Jongo-specific check which disallows the creation of sparse indices, in favour of partial indices.
+- A Jongo-specific check that disallows the creation of sparse indices, in favour of partial indices.
-- An Immutables-specific check which replaces `checkState`/`IllegalStateException` usages inside a `@Value.Check`-annotated method with `checkArgument`/`IllegalArgument`, since the method is invoked when a caller attempts to create an immutable instance.
+- An Immutables-specific check that replaces `checkState`/`IllegalStateException` usages inside a `@Value.Check`-annotated method with `checkArgument`/`IllegalArgument`, since the method is invoked when a caller attempts to create an immutable instance.
-- An Immutables-specific check which disallows references to collection types other than the Guava immutable collections, including inside generic type arguments.
+- An Immutables-specific check that disallows references to collection types other than the Guava immutable collections, including inside generic type arguments.
-- An SLF4J-specific check which drops or adds a trailing dot from log messages, as applicable.
+- An SLF4J-specific check that drops or adds a trailing dot from log messages, as applicable.
-- A Mockito-specific check which identifies sequences of statements which mock a significant number of methods on a single object with "default data"; such constructions can often benefit from a different type of default answer, such as `Answers.RETURNS_MOCKS`.
+- A Mockito-specific check that identifies sequences of statements which mock a significant number of methods on a single object with "default data"; such constructions can often benefit from a different type of default answer, such as `Answers.RETURNS_MOCKS`.
-- An RxJava-specific check which flags `.toCompletable()` calls on expressions of type `Single<Completable>` etc., as most likely `.flatMapCompletable(Functions.identity())` was meant instead.
+- An RxJava-specific check that flags `.toCompletable()` calls on expressions of type `Single<Completable>` etc., as most likely `.flatMapCompletable(Functions.identity())` was meant instead.
 Idem for other variations.
-- An RxJava-specific check which flags `expr.firstOrError()` calls and suggests `expr.switchIfEmpty(Single.error(...))`, so that an application-specific exception is thrown instead of `NoSuchElementException`.
+- An RxJava-specific check that flags `expr.firstOrError()` calls and suggests `expr.switchIfEmpty(Single.error(...))`, so that an application-specific exception is thrown instead of `NoSuchElementException`.
-- An RxJava-specific check which flags use of `#assertValueSet` without `#assertValueCount`, as the former method doesn't do what one may intuitively expect it to do.
+- An RxJava-specific check that flags use of `#assertValueSet` without `#assertValueCount`, as the former method doesn't do what one may intuitively expect it to do.
 See ReactiveX/RxJava#6151.